Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Notebooks/Gally/README.md

 # Feb 13

 I finished up some of the image processing HDL as well as the important part of parallezing a lot of the HDL.
 It is time to meet with the team again soon because I need to understand the format of how the data is being spit out better.

+# Feb 16

+Group meeting with the team to discuss what internals need to be done.